List of Stargirl characters: Isaac Bowin

 Isaac Bowin (seasons 1–2; portrayed by Max Frantz) is a student at Blue Valley High School and the son of Anaya Bowin and the Fiddler.
 He is a savant musician.
 Before her untimely death at the hands of Tigress, Anaya gives some word of wisdom about his father when advising Isaac to deal with his bully problems.
 He fights his tormentor which is broken up by a teacher as Isaac stated that his mother advised him to do it.

 In season two, he joins Cindy's Injustice Unlimited after she tells him about his parents' secret life.
 When Eclipso is freed, Isaac is consumed by him.
 He was listed as "missing" on the fliers.
 Isaac appeared with his mother in the Shadowlands.

 Maria Carmen Saravia

 Maria Carmen Saravia (portrayed by Maria Sager) is a waitress at Richie's Diner.

-In season two, Maria becomes Yolanda's co-worker.

-In season three, Maria took a while to perfect how Shade likes his tea.
-It is also shown that Zeek had developed a crush on her.

 Joey Zarick

-Joey Zarick (voiced by Wil Deusner) is the son of William Zarick and an aspiring magician.
+Joey Zarick (portrayed by Wil Deusner) is the son of William Zarick and an aspiring magician.
 He was killed when Icicle caused him to be struck by an approaching vehicle.
 In season two, Joey appears in the Shadowlands with his family.